• Skip to primary navigation

 Given their usual hesitancy with vegetables, their jicama praise was music to my ears!
 My kids?
 Enjoying a vegetable?
 Ah the glory!!

 What I love about this recipe is you can get that same French Fry crisp without a deep fryer.
-You can enjoy your favorite comfort food but load it with extra vitamins and nutrients!

-If you’re loving the look of these jicama fries, try these healthy side dish recipes, crispy air fryer chicken wings, the best air fryer tofu, and air fryer salmon.
+If you’re loving the look of these jicama fries, try these side dish recipes, crispy air fryer chicken wings, the best air fryer tofu, and air fryer salmon.

 Cauliflower Power Cookbook